 It looks like your talent has found a calling.
 You may be starting a trend for neighborhoods.
 My husband was born in Toppenish, WA and it is called the city of murals as many of the stores in town have lovely murals painted on their business walls.
-I have always loved these murals because it gives the town character.
-Thank you for sharing your God given talent with others.

 Nice job.
 However, I wonder if all communities would allow something like this, especially if the public can see it.